tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-marketplace-storecharge.md

 ---
 # Reporting APIs for Enterprise customers - Marketplace Store Charge

 The Marketplace Store Charge API returns the usage-based marketplace charges breakdown by day for the specified Billing Period or start and end dates.
-And with the latest version (v3), customers can see the Recurring Charges as a part of the API response.
+Recurring Charges are returned as a part of the API response.

 ## Request
-Common header properties that need to be added are specified in the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.
-If a billing period is not specified, then data for the current billing period is returned.
-Custom time ranges can be specified with the start and end date parameters that are in the format yyyy-MM-dd, the maximum supported time range is 36 months.
+Common header properties that you must specify are shown in the [Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.
+If a billing period isn't specified, then data for the current billing period is returned.
+You can specify custom time ranges.
+Start and end date parameters are in yyyy-MM-dd format.
+The maximum supported time range is 36 months.

 |Method | Request URI|
 |-|-|